 - Testing the blood sugar levels after the walk.

-If your dog has a safe range blood sugar level before a walk and taking a 30 minutes 1km walk at a regular pace dangerously lowers the dog’s blood sugar levels, then you should reduce the time and length of the walk.
-Doing this a few times should help you establish the best answer to how long you should walk your diabetic dog.
+Check and make sure your dog has a safe range blood sugar level before a walk.
+If a 30 minute walk dangerously lowers the dog’s blood sugar levels you should reduce the time and length.
+Doing this a few times should help you answer just how long you should walk your diabetic dog.

 The information in this article is created from the available research on dog diabetes and is general knowledge.
 Since your dog’s case is unique, the best way to ensure you safely exercise your diabetic dog is to always work with your pet’s veterinarian.